-Zakat is calculated at 1% of the profit of the Parent Company in accordance with Law No. 46 of 2006 and the Ministry of Finance resolution No. 58/2007.
+Zakat is calculated at 1% of the profit of the Group in accordance with the Ministry of Finance resolution No. 58/2007.

 Taxation on foreign subsidiaries

 Taxation on foreign subsidiaries is calculated on the basis of the tax rates applicable and prescribed according to the prevailing laws, regulations and instructions of the country where the subsidiaries operate.